amd/aocl-crypto/docs/resources/Quick_Start.md

 This guide will only focus on Ubuntu-22.04 as its a popular and desktop and server OS.
 In future this guide might get extended to other operating systems as well.

-**Note: Below AOCL-Cryptograhy will be shortened to the repository name AOCL-Crypto.**
+**Note: Below AOCL-Cryptography will be shortened to the repository name AOCL-Crypto.**

 ## Building, installing and running examples from source